 For now, let’s take a look at choosing and buying a domain name.

 What is a domain name?

 It makes it easy for people to find you.
-All they have to do is type in your web address, which contains your domain name, and they’re on your website.
+When they type in your web address, which contains your domain name, they’ll land on your website.

 Web address (aka URL) – https://digital-internet.com

 How to choose a domain name for your website

 Choosing a domain name for your website can be difficult.
 Not because of a lack of creative ideas, but because the ideal domain probably isn’t available to register.

 This is especially so if you’re looking for a .com domain but not so much for a country-specific domain.

 There are several ways to approach choosing a domain name.
 They include: